Check It Out (will.i.am and Nicki Minaj song): Synopsis

 Because the video uses the Korean language rather than Japanese, her "tribute to Japanese anime" and her claim to be an "obvious big fan" is made questionable.
 Korean was possibly used because it takes fewer characters to write and would take less space on the screen.
 The video starts on a simple soundstage.
 A man (who is Korean) introduces the pair to an audience of women similarly dressed in black and wearing squared sunglasses.
 As the song begins playing from a boombox, Minaj – wearing a creatively shaped teal, cream and mauve hat, blonde wig and beige outfit – raps to the camera that she is a "savage/ Haters you can kill yourself".
 When the chorus arrives, so do the clones of will.i.am dressed in white jackets.
 Cape is wearing striped shirts and black pants.
 Then two dancers, clad in futuristic clothing and goggles, begin grooving and suddenly multiply into five more clones all executing the same moves.
 The scene flips back to Minaj's camera, and there is now only one will.i.am and two Nicksters.
 When the beat slows down for the song's bridge, Minaj is in a new outfit, a pink and white bodysuit with a black wig.
-Then will.i.am, who received flak for performing during the MTV Video Music Awards in what many described as black face, appears in what one could call "white face".
-He becomes a black-and-white cartoon, whose face is white but hair is black, as he rhymes, "Step up to my level need to grow a little taller."
+Then will.i.am, who received flak for performing during the MTV Video Music Awards (VMA) in what many described as black face, appears in what one could call "white face".
+He resembles a black-and-white cartoon, whose face is white but hair is black, as he rhymes, "Step up to my level need to grow a little taller."
 The video ends with Minaj and Will striking poses.